esalganik/ice-density-parameterization/README.md

 ## License

-Please see `LICENSE` for repository licensing information.
+The original MATLAB code in this repository is available under the MIT License.
+See `LICENSE` for details.

-External datasets and packages retain their original licenses and citation requirements.
+Third-party software in `external/` and external datasets retain their respective licenses and terms of use.